gvwilson/thirdbit/src/fiction/in-heck/index.md

 Gumption digested that for a few steps.
 "So if you don't feel things, why do you do anything?"

-"This one does feel things,"
+"This one does feel some things,"
 Dockety replied.
 "This one feels loyalty and anger and curiosity.
 This one just hopes to feel them more some day,